SkafteNicki/dtu_mlops/s7_deployment/testing_apis.md

     make sure to always `#!python assert` that the status code is what you expect and that the response is what you expect.
 Add such tests for all the endpoints in your API.

+    ??? note "Application with lifespans"

+        If you have an application with lifespan events e.g. you have implemented the `lifespan` function in your FastAPI application, you need to instead use the `TestClient` in a `with` statement.
+This is because the `TestClient` will close the connection to the application after the test is done.
+Here is an example:

+        ```python
+        def test_read_root(model):
+            with TestClient(app) as client:
+                response = client.get("/")
+                assert response.status_code == 200
+                assert response.json() == {"message": "Welcome to the MNIST model inference API!"}
+        ```

 4. To run the tests, you can use the following command:

     ```bash